nearai/nearai_langchain/README.md

 from nearai_langchain.orchestrator import NearAILangchainOrchestrator, RunMode

 orchestrator = NearAILangchainOrchestrator(globals())
-# To continue conversation in local mode:
+# To continue conversation on existing thread in local mode:
 # orchestrator = NearAILangchainOrchestrator(globals(), thread_id="thread_xxxxxx")

 # Langchain chat model that can be passed to other Langchain & Langgraph libraries.